'The games are boring without fans' - German forward Kruse critical of Bundesliga's return | Goal.com

 He added: "Why didn't you stop and then continue playing in August?"

-Kruse, however, did say there was one big positives, adding that "the money is flowing again" as a result of the Bundesliga's return.
+Kruse, however, did say there was one positive, adding that "the money is flowing again" as a result of the Bundesliga's return.

-Dedryck Boyata was accused of flouting social distancing advice and planting a kiss on his Hertha Berlin team-mate as part of a goal celebration over the weekend, only for the Hertha Berlin defender to claim he was giving Marko Grujic set-piece instructions.
+Dedryck Boyata accused of flouting social distancing advice and planting a kiss on his Hertha Berlin team-mate as part of a goal celebration over the weekend, only for the defender to claim he was giving Marko Grujic set piece instructions.

-Players like Cesc Fabregas and Radamel Falcao, reduced to the role of fan as their leagues await a restart, questioned the ban on celebrating, pointing to the close-contact defending done throughout a typical match.
+Players like Cesc Fabregas and Radamel Falcao, reduced to the role of fans as their leagues await a restart, questioned the ban on celebrating, pointing to the close-contact defending done throughout a typical football match.

 In addition, the league has put a temporary stop to pre-match handshakes, while players left on the bench sit distanced from each other and with masks covering their faces.

-Many of those measures left players like Kruse confused about whether the policies in place are actually working as intended.
+Many of those measured left players like Kruse confused about whether the policies in place are actually working as intended.

 "I think there are some things there that you just have to scratch your head about," Kruse said.